 What We Do

 New Mexico Ethics Watch, founded in 2016, is a non-partisan organization dedicated to promoting ethics and accountability in government and public life in New Mexico.
 NMEW believes that ethical governance and good governance go hand in hand – necessary elements to create a just society and economic opportunity for all.
-NMEW advances its mission through research, litigation, policy advocacy, and media outreach.
+NMEW advances its mission through research, compliance actions, policy advocacy, public education, and media outreach.

 New Mexico is fortunate in that there are a number of entities in the state that already are charged with enforcing the statutes and codes that are meant to ensure ethical behavior.
 Unfortunately, the enforcing entities do not always act with alacrity.
 NMEW will use the existing complaint and notification processes in the state to bring possible ethical violations to the attention of the proper authorities, and will work to ensure that complaints that have been filed do not slip below the radar or get swept under the rug.